Images of Laos

 Just a few of the many highlights

-A wide range of photographic opportunities in what is perhaps Southeast Asia's least known destination including dramatic mountain scenery, rivers, waterfalls, villages, ancient temples of Luang Prabang and the Plain of Jars
+A wide range of photographic opportunities in what is perhaps Southeast Asia's least known destination including dramatic mountain scenery, rivers, waterfalls, villages, ancient temples of Luang Prabang and the 4,000 Islands

 - Hands on photographic assistance, tips and advice by our experienced professional travel photographer